 Hockey is a big part of the community.
-There is an arena that is used for sporting and other community events.
+There is an indoor arena that is used for sporting and other community events.
 Hockey is played evenings and weekends during the winter.
 In the summer, the arena is used for Powwows, volleyball, and floor hockey.
 There is a regular bingo game, and card night.
+We also have a new training centre and a health clinic.
 People also engage in outdoor recreation such as snowmobiling, hunting, fishing and camping.
 Albany River's waters make for exciting canoeing and white-water rafting.
 There is a boat launch and dock to facilitate access to boats and float planes.